Non-equilibrium dynamics of bosons with dipole symmetry: Large-$N$ Keldysh approach: Non Equilibrium Dynamics: Quench and Ramp Protocols

 Fig.~\ref{quenchcond}(c) shows the evolution of the parameters after a quench from $\left(m_0^2\right)_{in}=-18.0$ to $\left(m_0^2\right)_{f}=-9.5$.
 The equilibrium state at the final parameters would still correspond to a condensed phase.
 We see that the steady (quasi-stationary) state has $|\sigma|^2=0$ and a finite gap $m^2$. $m^2$ has large amplitude oscillations around the average value, but the lowest value of $m^2$ remains positive.
 The curvature $\kappa$ shows large oscillations around a small value, such that the lowest value of $\kappa$ reaches $0$.
 We identify this as the phase where both dipole and $U(N)$ symmetry are restored.

 We now consider the average long time value of the steady state parameters as a function of the final quenched mass $\left(m_0^2\right)_{f}$.
 This average is calculated by averaging the values of the parameters over a time range from $500$ to $1000$ to get rid of the effects of oscillations.
-Here the time is measured in the units of $\sqrt{2a^3/\lambda_4}$.
+Here the time is measured in the units of $\sqrt[3]{2a^3/\lambda_4}$.
 We have checked that changing the range of this averaging does not change the answers qualitatively, and changes them quantitatively by at most $2\%$.

 These average values are plotted in Fig.~\ref{quenchcond}(d) with the amplitude of the oscillations setting the errorbar shown in the figure.
 We find that for $\left(m_0^2\right)_{f} < -11.0$, the condensate density and the curvature is finite, while the gap is zero.
 At $\left(m_0^2\right)_{f} = -11.0$, the condensate density continuously goes to zero through a second order dynamical transition; the gap also starts becoming finite just beyond this point.
 Note that the curvature $\kappa$ is finite and shows a smooth behaviour around this transition point.
 Thus, one expect this transition to be a second order transition, across which $U(N)$ symmetry is broken down to $U(N-1)$.
 As the final mass $(m_0)_f$ is increased, at $\left(m_0^2\right)_{f} = -9.9$, the curvature shows a rapid decrease while the gap jumps to a finite value; this constitutes a clear non-analytic behaviour.
 The fluctuations in the gap and the curvature, as measured by the oscillation amplitudes grow significantly beyond this jump (In Fig.~\ref{quenchcond}(d), the error bars are smaller than the symbol size for $\left(m_0^2\right)_{f} < -9.9$).
-Note that the average curvature does not immediately go to zero, but its lowest value goes below it.
+Note that the average curvature does not immediately go to zero, but its lowest value goes below it eventually.
+So, we consider the sharp change in $\kappa$ and $m^2$ as the indication of the transition point.
 We thus have a second transition where the dipole symmetry is restored.
-We use the point where the curvature and gap shows a jump discontinuity to define the first order transition which restores dipole symmetry.
+We use the point where the curvature and gap shows a jump discontinuity to define the first-order transition which restores dipole symmetry.
 Both these transitions occur to the left of the equilibrium transition at $m_0^2=-6.6$.
-Thus the single first order transition in equilibrium is split into a continuous transition and a first order transition in the dynamic phase diagram of the system.
+Thus the single first order transition in equilibrium is split into a continuous transition and a first-order transition in the dynamic phase diagram of the system.